torproject/tor/src/lib/conf/config.md

 ## Legacy configuration and state

-As of this writing, most of the configuration and state is still handled directly in config.c and statefile.c, and stored in the monolithic structures or_options_t and or_state_t respectively.
+As of this writing (November 2019), most of the configuration and state is still handled directly in config.c and statefile.c, and stored in the monolithic structures or_options_t and or_state_t respectively.

 These top-level structures are accessed with get_options() and